 In the case of Berlin, there are more potential buyers in the higher income brackets than there are housing units that match their maximum affordable housing prices.
 For households earning at or below 50% of AMI, there is a shortage of 740 housing units in the conventional lending scenario, and a shortage of 900 units in the FHA lending scenario.
 The maximum affordable home price for households earning below 50% of AMI is $139,577 in the FHA scenario, and $169,001 in the conventional lending scenario.
 Only about 7% of the homes were valued below $175,000 in 2019, but 16.7% of the owner households earn at or below 50% of AMI.

-Units valued at prices affordable to households with incomes between 50-100% of AMI account for 42% of Berlin’s owner units in the FHA lending scenario and 61% in the conventional lending scenario, yet only 21% of owner households have incomes that fall within this grouping.
+Units affordable to households with incomes between 50-100% of AMI account for 42% of Berlin’s owner units in the FHA lending scenario and 61% in the conventional lending scenario, yet only 21% of owner households have incomes that fall within this grouping.
 There is a net surplus of 1,464 units in the FHA scenario, and 2,816 units in the conventional lending scenario, indicating higher income households are likely buying down in Berlin’s market since overall vacancy for homeowner units is relatively healthy.

 Households in Berlin earning more than 100% of AMI account for 63% of households.
 The supply of units priced to meet that demand account for 55% of all owner units in the Federal Housing Authority (FHA) scenario and 33% in the conventional lending scenario.
 There is a deficit of 564 units in the FHA scenario and a deficit of 2,077 units in the conventional lending scenario for households above 100% AMI.
 This indicates a potential market for new higher priced housing that could ease the competition for high-to-moderate income units.
+Label the units on the x and y axis